Perform your first steps with IC Imaging Control.

 This chapter shows you how to use the scroll and zoom capabilities of IC Imaging Control.

-This chapter shows you how to retrieve all properties of a video capture device using the new VCD property interface.
+This chapter shows you how to retrieve all properties of a video capture device using VCD properties.

 This chapter shows you how to save a video stream as a compressed video file.
 In contrast to the Capturing an AVI File example, the MediaStreamSink is used to allow several video file formats to be recorded.